dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 41: February 08, 2017

+**Today's Progress**: Kocahava interview day

+**Thoughts**: Interview went pretty good... no hire, but that's what I expected.
+It was great overall because I know where they are at and they know where I am at presently.
+Good chat with the overall manager and got to meet the UI dev team.
+Great group of people.
+Maybe there will be an opening in that facet within the next few months.
+My goal now is to take the knowledge I've been learning and roll it into my own application / portfolio type of presentation.
+I'm there, I know it.
+Time to do the do.
+Onward.

+###Day 40: February 07, 2017

+**Today's Progress**: anothter light day, home building things while traveling

+**Thoughts**: prepping for interview /w Kochava today.
+Just basically getting my head in order w/ all I've learned in the past several months, trying to prepare to make a good impression, at least.
+Fingers crossed.

+###Day 39: February 06, 2017

+**Today's Progress**: light day, home building things while traveling

+**Thoughts**: weak day of effort due to traveling and focusing on the new home w/ the contractor.
+Stumbled upon an awesome youtube https://youtu.be/AslncyG8whg on RxJS w/ Netflix developer.
+Very interesting stuff.
+No real IDE time this day, but I think this knowledge counts.

 ###Day 38: February 05, 2017

 **Today's Progress**: React course: Ch 23 and half of 24